 If you want your employees to use your data, it needs to be accessible and easy to understand.
 Data should be stored in one location and organized in a simple, logical way.
 Additionally, every employee in your organization should understand what each piece of data means, how it's collected, and how to use it.

 Metadata is qualitative information that describes the other data you've collected at your business.
 It helps your team understand why certain data is collected as well as it's relevance to their short- and long-term goals.
 This way, if data is ever misplaced or forgotten, you'll have context clues to explain the purpose of each dataset.

 3. Data Security

-While most of your data should be easily accessible, some information will be extremely private and only be viewed by specific employees.
+While most of your data should be easily accessible, some information will be extremely private and need only be viewed by specific employees.
 In this case, data security is essential to protecting data and deciding who should have access to it.
 This comes in handy particularly with information pertaining to payroll or finances.

 4. Data Quality

 One of the most important aspects of data governance is making sure your data is reliable and consistent.
 If not, your team may make misinformed decisions that end up costing your business a fortune.
-Consistently checking data for accuracy can filter out incorrect, out-of-date, or corrupted information.
+Consistently checking data for accuracy can help you filter out incorrect, out-of-date, or corrupted information.

 5. Data Integration

 Sometimes, data coming in from a variety of sources needs to be combined.
 In these cases, data integration groups this information into a larger dataset that provides meaningful insights about your business.
 By combining data together, you can obtain a clearer picture of how different functions relate to each other within your organization.